oliviawestmacottssw/SSW.Rules.Content/rules/do-you-isolate-your-logic-and-remove-dependencies-on-instances-of-objects/rule.md

  { return true; }
  return false;
 }
-​Figure: Simplify the complex logic evaluation
+Figure: Simplify the complex logic evaluation

 The big advantage now is that we can unit test this code easily in a whole range of different scenarios!